 First stop is the superb 12th century castle – one of the first castles I visited as a child, so full of special memories for me – which overlooks a valley on one side and the lovely Manorbier Beach on the other.

 There is also a 12th century church – St James’s – just across the valley, and some of the most enjoyable walking on the Pembrokeshire Coast Path either side of the beach.

 Getting there: via the B4585 from Tenby; the 349 bus from Tenby also stops outside

 Operated by: https://manorbiercastle.co.uk/

-Pembroke Castle is the mightiest of the castles in Pembrokeshire, occupying a small hill above the Pembroke River Mil Pond.
+Pembroke Castle is the mightiest of the Pembrokeshire Castles, occupying a small hill above the Pembroke River Mill Pond.